Best exercise bikes 2026: workout at home this winter, all tested and rated by our experts

 Our experience means you'll have a consistent, in-depth viewpoint reflected in our product scoring.
 You can find out more on our How We Test page.

-The way we test each exercise bike depends on its categorization.
+The way we test each exercise bike depends on its categorisation.
 For the more basic units that lack connectivity, we are setting out a structure of sessions that best test the unit's stability, the unit's maximum resistance, and how smoothly it is delivered.

 Of course, we are also checking the more basic features of units with connectivity or smart features.
 However, we are also cross-checking the data with power meters, the quality of that connectivity to third-party apps and devices, and particularly the speed at which these connections react and adjust resistance levels.

 Where possible, we try to set similar session plans.
 However, different reviewers will be at different points in their fitness plans, so we are mindful that the plans are not always exact.
 We will always try to ensure that we complete basic sessions, including intervals, over-unders, cooldowns, recovery, sprints, and some race simulations.
+If classes and community-based workouts are included, we will attend these as well.

 How to choose the best exercise bike for you?